Specific changes in PingAccess might require additional steps during an upgrade to the latest version.

 - Repeat these steps for each web session.

 PingAccess 6.1 updated several error and logout page template files to modernize their appearance and remove Ping branding:

 For more information about the templates, see User-facing page customization reference.
 If you have previously customized the template files, you can re-customize them using the new files.

 The PingAccess 6.2 Beta introduced the ability to configure a proxied PingFederate deployment through PingAccess.
 If you have manually configured a similar deployment in an earlier version of PingAccess, you can continue to use it.

-If you plan to switch, review the configuration options in the proxied PingFederate deployment UI to verify that it can manage the use cases of your current configuration and remove any PingFederate-related applications before migrating the configuration.
+However, if you plan to switch from a deployment that you configured manually to a proxied PingFederate deployment through PingAccess, review the configuration options in the proxied PingFederate deployment admin console to verify that it can manage the use cases of your current configuration.
+Remove any PingFederate-related applications before migrating the configuration.

 Runtime state clustering removal